bx-r0/Game_Key_RE/Diablo_II/RE/README.md

 Anyway, moving on!

-## Key hash
+## Key Validation

-After the key passes the alphabet check, the key gets sort of hashed alongside the validation of a checksum byte.
-This byte is used in the final validation check.
+After the key passes the alphabet check, the key gets passed to the main validation logic.

-So, this stage can be split into two important sections:
+This stage can be split into two important sections:

     - Key 'hash'
     - Checksum byte generation

-### Hashing
+### Key 'hash'

 The hashing is actually quite simple.
-The program loops around the keys in pairs, obtains their mappings values from the big array at `0x43f750` and places them in the following calculation:
+The program loops around the keys in pairs, obtains their values from the alphabet check array (`DAT_0043f750`) and places them in the following calculation:

 ```
-x = map1 + map2 * 0x18
+x = MAP1 + MAP2 * 0x18
 ```

-This value is then saved as a two digit hex value in the original index of chars used.
+This result is then saved as a two digit hex value in place of the original pair.

 For example with a two character example: